Kanha108/Kanha108/README.md

 - 👋 Hi, I’m Sarika
 - 👀 I’m interested in learning new tools and techniques
-- 🌱 I’m currently learning ISTBQ and Cypress.io
+- 🌱 I’m currently learning Cypress.io
 - 💞️ I’m looking to collaborate on any concept around e-commerce and digital transformation
 - 📫 sarikarajesh2013@gmail.com